Pupil Premium Funding

 - an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving the provision, when compared to other forms of support.

-It is the responsibility of the Full Governing Body to ensure that an outline of the school’s progress towards narrowing the gap for socially disadvantaged pupils is reported to parents on an annual basis.
+It is the responsibility of the Full Governing Body to ensure that an outline of the school’s progress towards closing the gap for socially disadvantaged pupils is reported to parents on an annual basis.

-Braybrook Primary School will:
+Braybrook Primary Academy will:

 - adopt a consistent whole school strategic approach to ‘Pupil Premium’ allocation.